COVID 19 Response

 Both you and your creditor’s signature on the Assignment of Indemnity remain required in a pen and ink signature and in the hand of the person whose signature is required or an acceptable electronic (digital) signature.
-However, the witness signature requirement has been waived through December 31, 2020, for crop years 2019 through 2021.
+However, the witness signature requirement has been waived through June 30, 2022, for all applicable crop years.
 Since the witness requirement is waived, documentation for proof of debt or other pecuniary obligation will be required before an Assignment of Indemnity is accepted.

-Your crop insurance policy has an exception if you demonstrate your physical inability to submit the request on or before the sales closing date.
+Your crop insurance policy has an exception if you demonstrate your physical inability to submit the request on or before the sales closing date for written agreement requests with a sales closing date deadline.
 This exception would include self-certification of COVID-19 related issues, and the physical inability to submit the request on or before the due date resulting from actions taken to limit the exposure of COVID-19.

-Producers must work with their agent and insurance providers regarding written agreement request and supporting documentation.
+Producers must work with their agent and approved insurance providers regarding written agreement request and supporting documentation.

 What written agreements fall into this exception?